Ken Winters

-Ken C. Winters (born March 31, 1953) is an American psychologist known for his research on addictive behaviors such as problem gambling.
-He is a senior scientist at the Oregon Research Institute (MN location), a consultant for the National American Indian & Alaska Native Addiction Technology Transfer Center, and a Research Associate Professor for the Office of Research and Economic Development at Florida International University.
-He previously served as a tenured professor in the Department of Psychiatry at the University of Minnesota, as a Senior Scientist with the Philadelphia, Pennsylvania-based Treatment Research Institute, and an adjunct faculty member in the Department of Psychology at the University of Minnesota.
-He was founder and director of the University of Minnesota's Center for Adolescent Substance Abuse Research for twenty-five years, and in 2013, he was named chairman of the Scientific Advisory Board of the National Center for Responsible Gaming.
+Ken C. Winters (born March 31, 1953) is an American psychologist known for his research on addictive behaviors, with an emphasis on adolescent substance use and problem gambling.
+He is a senior scientist at the Oregon Research Institute (Minnesota location).
+He previously served as a tenured professor in the Department of Psychiatry at the University of Minnesota, as well as the following: consultant for the Native Center for Behavioral Health, located at the University of Iowa; Senior Scientist with the Philadelphia, Pennsylvania-based Treatment Research Institute; adjunct faculty member in the Department of Psychology at the University of Minnesota; and a Research Associate Professor for the Office of Research and Economic Development at Florida International University.
+He was founder and director of the University of Minnesota's Center for Adolescent Substance Abuse Research for twenty-five years, co-founded in 2018 Smart Approaches to Marijuana Minnesota, and he was named in 2013 chairman of the Scientific Advisory Board of the National Center for Responsible Gaming.